SaiprasadKrishnamurthy/bdd-sample-cuke/README.md

-# a simple BDD skeleton using cucumber (no test implementations)
+# A simple BDD skeleton using cucumber (no test implementations)

 ## Objective ##
 The intent is to get the idea of what BDD is and what cucumber can do.